Sagarshivalingappaathani/Security-and-Authentication-using-google/README.md

 - MongoDB database for storing user data
 - User secrets submission and viewing

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a GitHub issue or submit a pull request.

-## Acknowledgments

-- Thanks to the creators of Express.js, Passport.js, and Mongoose for their fantastic libraries.
 - Inspiration for this project comes from various online tutorials and documentation.